irfanhakim-as/linux-wiki/topics/emulation.md

 2. Go to **Settings** > **BIOS Settings** and uncheck the entry that says **Fast Boot**.

 > [!WARNING]
 > Doing this will not bypass the BIOS/region check, which means some games may not be able to launch if you're missing a BIOS file or the game's region is incompatible.
-> For these games, you may need to re-enable the Fast Boot option.
+For these games, you may need to leave the Fast Boot option enabled.

 #### Make Fullscreen